Inshan Ishmael: 2015 accusations from Suruj Rambachan

 In August 2015, Trinidadian politician Suruj Rambachan publicly accused Inshan Ishmael of targeting him and his family.

 2017 arms charges

 In October 2017, Inshan Ishmael was charged with possession of arms to endanger life, possession of ammunition to endanger life and common assault.
 He was granted bail of $300,000.

+Death

+Ishmael died from complications of renal cancer on 29 August 2025, at the age of 57.